physimals/asl-docs/oxasl_userguide.rst

 --casl  Data were acquired using cASL or pcASL labelling (pASL labeling is assumed by default).
 --tis=<csv>  The list of *inflow times* (TIs), a comma separated list of values should be provided (that matches the order in the data).

-  Note, the inflow time is the PLD plus bolus duration for pcASL(and cASL), it equals the inversion time for pASL.
+  Note, the inflow time is the PLD plus bolus duration for pcASL (and cASL), it equals the inversion time for pASL.
   If the data contains multiple repeats of the same set of TIs then it is only necessary to list the unique TIs.

+  When using the ``--tis=`` you can specify a full list of all TIs/PLDs in the data (i.e., as many entries as there are label-control pairs).
+Or, if you have a number of TIs/PLDs repeated multiple times you can just list the unique TIs in order and ``oxford_asl`` will automatically replicate that list to mathc the number of repeated measurements in the data.
+If you have a variable number of repeats at each TI/PLD then either list all TIs or use the ``--rpts=<csv>`` option (see below).

 --bolus=<value>  use this to specify the duration of the ASL labeling bolus used in the sequence (in seconds).
 For pcASL/cASL this will be the value fixed by the sequence, for pASL this will be taken as the inital value for bolus duration estimation (unless the ``--fixbolus``) option is specified.
 --slicedt=<value>  For multi-slice (2D) acquisitions where superior slices are acquired later than those below, this option does not apply to 3D readouts.
 This provides the increase in time (in seconds) after labeling for a superior slice relative to the one directly below.
 It is assumed that the TIs provided refer to the lowest slice in the dataset.